-The NEMO Hornet 2P Tent (MSRP $369) is a two person ultralight tent with two doors that weighs just 1 pound 14.3 ounces (on the SectionHiker scale), not including stuff sacks or tent stakes.
+The NEMO Hornet 2P Tent is a two-person ultralight tent with two doors that weighs just 1 pound 14.3 ounces (on the SectionHiker scale), not including stuff sacks or tent stakes.
 Let that sink in for a moment.
-The NEMO Hornet 2P is lighter weight than many two person ultralight silnylon tents, so you can finally enjoy the advantages of a double-walled tent without a weight penalty (See Advantages of Lightweight Double-Walled Tents.)
+The NEMO Hornet 2P is lighter weight than many two-person ultralight silnylon tents, so you can finally enjoy the advantages of a double-walled tent without a weight penalty (See Advantages of Lightweight Double-Walled Tents.)

 The Hornet 2P is a semi-freestanding tent meaning that the inner tent hangs from an exoskeleton style hub and spoke pole using plastic clips.
 Setup is incredibly fast and simple.
 Simply spread out the inner tent, insert the pole into the connectors sewn to the floor, and then stake out the corners (yes, in that order).
 Then hang the inner tent from the pole using the plastic hooks provided.

-Besides easy setup, the advantage of this pole architecture is that it creates a very large air gap between the inner tent and the rain fly, that improves internal airflow and eliminates internal condensation transfer onto your gear.
+Besides easy setup, the advantage of this pole architecture is that it creates a very large air gap between the inner tent and the rainfly, which improves internal airflow and eliminates internal condensation transfer onto your gear.

 Once the inner tent is pitched, position the rain fly over it, connecting the rear corners to jakes feet connectors.
 Do the same for the front corners, which don’t have jakes feet, but simple string guylines that you slide over the same corner stakes you used to stake out the inner tent’s front corners (the Hornet 2P requires just 4 stakes to pitch in non-windy conditions).